tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 In spite of that sensation, I was still transfixed.

-I creeped over to the idol, on my tiptoes as if I didn’t want it to hear me approach, coiled phone still in hand.
-It was still inexplicably hot to the touch as I picked it up.
+I creeped over to the idol, on my tiptoes as if I didn’t want it to hear me approach, phone still in hand.
+It was remained inexplicably hot to the touch as I picked it up.
 For a moment, I regretted signing for the ominous delivery.
 At the same time, what was I supposed to do?
 Reject my father’s ashes?
 Even though we were estranged, that just felt wrong.

 As I better inspected the urn, though, my regret only became more intense.

 First off, there was no lid or cap to the damn thing.
 I assumed there would be a cork on the bottom or something, but that surface was just as smooth as the rest of it.
 So how did the ashes get inside?

-Not only that, but when I tilted the effigy upside down, desperately searching for where exactly my father’s ashes had been inserted into the mold, a unexpected noise caused me to nearly jump out of my skin.
+Not only that, but when I tilted the effigy upside down, desperately searching for where exactly my father’s ashes had been inserted into the mold, an unexpected noise caused me to nearly jump out of my skin.

 It *rattled*.
 My father’s supposedly cremated remains *rattled*.